Alive24/ckb-developer-personas/personas/Tea.md

 > - what pain points do you plan to solve by building in CKB
 > - (what issues do you still often encounter when building in CKB)

 - One of the major pain points when building on CKB is that reading the documentation can be quite tedious.
 There are very few people working on it, and at the same time, asking beginner questions often feels discouraged personally.
-So by doing all these, I hope everyone else will join the journey with joy.
+So by doing all these, I hope everyone else will join the journey with some sample codes and joy.
 - Debugging scripts is still very challenging to navigate through.
-Debugging on testnet is just not convenient for rapid update->deploy cycles.
-But spinning a local dev node (even though very well documented) isn't convenient either.
-I'm used to it by now but it must be confusing to new commers.
+Sometimes i still get very vague error codes.

 ---